Who is involved in the Halo Project?

 Over the past five years, Abby has worked in predator control around Papaoiea reserves and water catchment.
 She is excited to contribute to the conservation effort in her new home Ōtepoti through the Halo Project.

+Born and bred from Kirikiriroa/Hamilton, Katy has been studying Ecology at the University of Otago for the last 6 years.
 After volunteering with the Kākāpō Recovery Programme in Dusky Sound, she saw how necessary predator control was in protecting New Zealand’s unique flora and fauna and began volunteering on multiple trap lines in Dunedin.

 When she’s not trapping pests, she might be out tramping and camping, nose deep in a good book, or both!